Oleh19/YouScan/README.md

 ## Design Decisions

+### Block Positioning and Removal

+When a block is **deleted**, the remaining blocks **do not automatically shift** to fill the empty space.
+This behavior is **intentional** and follows these design principles:

+1. **User Intent Preservation** - Users may have deliberately positioned blocks in specific locations.
+Automatic repositioning could be unexpected and frustrating
+2. **Predictable Behavior** - Each block maintains its position unless explicitly moved by the user via drag & drop
+3. **Grid Stability** - The grid layout remains stable, preventing layout shifts that could disorient users

+If a user wants to reorganize blocks after deletion, they can manually drag blocks to desired positions.

 ### Responsive Layout

 The application does not provide a responsive layout for mobile devices, in accordance with the requirements in the specification, which state "No need to support responsive layout".
 The interface is optimized for desktop viewing.